-Find Pictures in Mac's iPhoto '11 using the Places Feature
+Find Pictures in Mac's iPhoto '11 Using the Places Feature

-So it stands to reason that, if your camera knows where a picture was taken, iPhoto can exploit location information for your benefit.
-The way it taps in to geotagging is through the aptly named Places feature, which partly relies on the Global Positioning System (GPS) coordinates that your camera captures along with the image.
+So it stands to reason that if your camera knows where a picture was taken, iPhoto can exploit location information for your benefit.
+The way it taps into geotagging is through the aptly named Places feature, which partly relies on the Global Positioning System (GPS) coordinates that your camera captures along with the image.

 Move your cursor over the pin to see the name of the place; click the arrow to summon all the pictures taken there.

-Drag the zoom slider at the lower-left corner of the screen to zoom in or out on the map.
-You can also reveal more of a map by dragging with your mouse, double-clicking or (via trackpad) pinching to zoom in on an area.
+You can drag a zoom slider at the lower-left corner of the screen to zoom in or out a map.
+You can also reveal more of a map by dragging with your mouse.
+Double-click or (via trackpad) pinch to zoom in on an area.

 Even if you hadn't clicked Places, you can check out a photo's location on a map.
 Click the Info (i) button to open the Information pane, and you can see where the picture was taken on a small map adjacent to the actual photograph.
 Photo locations work in Events view as well; the map shows pins for all the pix in an event.